arvinpaoloqdiaz/files/README.md

-# files
+# JSON
-This is where I serve my public files for my portfolio
+This is where I serve my json data for my portfolio